-Staining, within the realm of Log & Timber Solutions, refers to the process of applying a colored solution to wood surfaces to enhance their appearance and provide protection.
+Log staining, within the realm of Log & Timber Solutions, refers to the process of applying a colored solution to wood surfaces to enhance their appearance and provide protection.
 This method involves the absorption of pigments or dyes into the wood's pores, thereby altering its color while still allowing the natural grain and texture to remain visible.
-Staining serves both aesthetic and practical purposes, offering a range of finishes from transparent to opaque, and providing protection against environmental factors such as UV radiation, moisture, and insects.
+Log Cabin Staining serves both aesthetic and practical purposes, offering a range of finishes from transparent to opaque, and providing protection against environmental factors such as UV radiation, moisture, and insects.

 We never recommend any product that is opaque.
 These products should be blasted off and a new protection system applied.
 Opaque products do not allow proper inspection of your log condition and it is not uncommon for log rot to grow significantly before a homeowner can see it.
 These opaque products generally do not breathe very well.
 Over 95% of the log rot we see is on logs that have an opaque product applied to them.